ollime/low-profile-keyboard/JOURNAL.md

 * 75% or 65% layout?
 * Bluetooth

 Still a work in progress.
-I need to figure out the keyboard layout & start working on the PCB schematic next.
+Next time I need to figure out the keyboard layout & start working on the PCB schematic.